 Clunking sound

-Squealing noise/metallic robbing noise
+Squealing noise/metallic roaring noise

 One-sided pulling of the vehicle